joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 ---

-I've done many triathlons in my life, and Summer 2024 was an academic triathlon that almost *broke me*.
+I've done a couple triathlons in my life, but Summer 2024 was an academic triathlon that almost *broke me*.

 Swim: ML4T
 Always the worst, no one can be fully prepared for open water swims - the waves, getting kicked in the face or needing to pee on the move.